The Blue Air Compressor: Reception

 Rocky Wood describes "The Blue Air Compressor" as "one of King's stranger stories, and far from his best" and as "not of high quality, pretentious...self-admittedly derivative and quite unrepresentative of King's style (even at the time it was written)".
+James Van Hise describes "The Blue Air Compressor" as "one very strange story".
 Stephen J. Spignesi describes it as "a strange, experimental story".
 George Beahm characterises it as "a one-note revenge tale".
-James Van Hise describes "The Blue Air Compressor" as "one very strange story".

 Michael R. Collings cites "The Blue Air Compressor" as an example of King's "vision [...] expanding, incorporating not only his own observations and interests but also tags of literary heritage as well."
 Collings describes the air compressor from the story as an example of King's "fascination with the deadly effects of 'machines'", noting that "King links a machine more tightly to an image of horror; again, however, human manipulation initiates the action".